-Someone At Google Renamed The Russel Building After The Late Senator John McCain
+Someone At Google Renamed The Russell Building After The Late Senator John McCain

 Now it seems someone at Google Maps want to nudge the Senate in the right direction.

-The Washington Post reports Wednesday morning that when Google Maps users typed in ‘Russell Senate Office Building’ into the search engine, the ‘McCain Senate Office Building’ instead appeared on the screen.
+The Washington Post reports Wednesday morning that when Google Maps users typed “Russell Senate Office Building” into the search engine, the “McCain Senate Office Building” instead appeared on the screen.
 Later on Wednesday, the listing was back to its original name.

 The WaPo continues to say it is unclear how or why the building was renamed on the website.
 Google said in a statement to the Post Wednesday, “We empower people to contribute their local knowledge to the map, but we recognize that there may be occasional inaccuracies or premature changes suggested by users.
 When this happens, we work to address as quickly as possible.
 We have implemented a fix for this issue that is rolling out now.”